ammar-15/meridian/README.md

 Google Maps helps me plan routes, but it still doesn’t give enough live bus movement updates when I actually need to decide whether to leave now or wait.
 Metrobus has live-tracking data, but the website experience is hard to navigate for daily commuting.

-I built Meridian to close that gap.
+After five years from the initial idea, I’m finally building Meridian to close that gap.

 ## What I’m building